joshajohnson/WTFpga/install.md

 For text editing I personally use Sublime Text with [SublimeLinter](https://packagecontrol.io/packages/SublimeLinter-contrib-iverilog) to help find my bugs, however I'm sure other options exist for your prefered text editor.

-#### Alternate Linux and Mac install instruction from V3.0 are below.
+### Alternate Linux and Mac install instructions from V3.0 are below.

 On Debian or Ubuntu you need the following dependencies:
 ```